W427697/Discord-/docs-v2/content/guides/setup.md

 Using the Storybook CLI may also work for your custom setup, but often users who have their own custom setup also need a more customized setup for storybook as well.
 And it helps understanding exactly what the Storybook CLI is doing for you.

+**Note** that the manual process can be different depending on the platform.

 -   [How to manually setup Storybook](/guides/manual-setup/)

 ## Checking it worked